jrs-a/Portfolio/collections/_posts/2022-02-01-bonk-it-jonathan.md

 img: assets/images/bonk.png
 permalink: /:year/:month/:title
 ---
-This is a 2d top-down game where you are tasked to solve the puzzles per level given a limited amount of moves.
+This is a 2d top-down game for the windows platform where you are tasked to solve the puzzles per level given a limited amount of moves.
 This was made using unity game engine with assets from [analogStudios](https://analogstudios.itch.io/).

 How to play the game